My Tiny Senpai: Anime

 An anime television series adaptation was announced on October 17, 2022.
 It was produced by Project No.9 and directed by Mitsutoshi Satō, with scripts written by Keiichirō Ōchi, Yasuko Aoki, and Satoru Sugizawa, characters designed by Hayato Hashiguchi and Hiromi Ogata, and music composed by Sumika Horiguchi.
 The series aired from July 2 to October 1, 2023, on TV Asahi's NUMAnimation block.
 (Note: TV Asahi listed the series premiere at 25:30 on July 1, 2023, which is effectively July 2 at 1:30 a.m.
 JST.)
-The opening theme song is "Honey", performed by Tōya Kobayashi, while the ending theme song is "Sugar", performed by Yu-ka.
-Crunchyroll streamed the series.
+The opening theme song is "Honey", performed by Tōya Kobayashi, and the ending theme song is "Sugar", performed by Yu-ka.
+Crunchyroll is streaming the series.